camunda/camunda-docs/docs/product-manuals/modeler/camunda-modeler/model-your-first-diagram.md

 title: Model your first diagram
 ---

-After [downloading](./install-the-modeler.md), setting up, and starting the Camunda Modeler, you can model your first BPMN diagram.
+After [downloading](./install-the-modeler.md), setting up, and starting Camunda Modeler, you can model your first BPMN diagram.
 Follow the steps below:

 1. Create a new BPMN diagram: